fullsuite-se/kriya-hris-employee-info-management-backend/README.md

     - The **user_email** is renamed as **system_user_email** for distinction
     - The **company_id** is renamed as **system_company_id** for distinction
 2) Every request contains a token containing the info about the client

+### Deployments
+1) Create a deployment branch for backend that payroll connects to.